September 8, 2020

 A conventional loan is not directly guaranteed by a federal agency unlike loans that are backed by the Department of Veterans Affairs (VA) and Federal Housing Administration (FHA).
 Borrowers who qualify for VA loans make no down payment and don’t pay any form of mortgage insurance.
 A good reason to consider a VA loan if you’re eligible.

 If you have below-average credit and don’t qualify for a conforming loan and you’re not a veteran, you can turn to FHA mortgages.
 The FHA does require an up-front premium of 1.75% of the amount you’re borrowing.
 As a result, you may spend less on a conforming loan and PMI than with an FHA loan and FHA mortgage insurance.

 If you have more questions about PMI and what it might look like on your mortgage, get in touch with our team of mortgage professionals.

-For more helpful mortgage tips, visit the NewRez blog.
+For more helpful mortgage tips, check out our NewRez articles.